 Council meetings often contain a number of different types of hearings.
 These hearings are held for specific purposes, most often to do with land use and development.

-Development permits are required by the City in special areas, designated by the City's Official Community Plan Bylaw No. 7281, 2001. (view the OCP, view the City of Prince George's Development Procedures Bylaw No. 7635, 2005, or view the relevant sections of the Local Government Act .)
+Development permits are required by the City in special areas, designated by the City of Prince George Official Community Plan Bylaw No. 8383, 2011.
 Hearings are sometimes required prior to the issuance of these permits to allow the applicant to convince Council to issue the permit, or to allow the owners or residents of adjacent properties to put forward arguments in favor of or against the issuance of the permit.

-This hearing is a relatively informal process, during which the Mayor or Acting Mayor will call on the Corporate Officerto read into the record any correspondence received in regard to the application, ask the Director of Development Services for further information, and ask the applicant if there is anything to add to the information presented.
+This hearing is a relatively informal process, during which the Mayor or Acting Mayor will call on the Corporate Officer to read into the record any correspondence received in regard to the application, ask the Director of Planning and Development for further information, and ask the applicant if there is anything to add to the information presented.
 The Mayor will then ask if there are any people in the gallery wishing to speak to the application.
 After the informal hearing is over, Council will move to approve or deny the application.

 Development variance permits allow for variances of certain provisions of the Zoning Bylaw or the Sign Bylaw; for instance, to allow a homeowner to build a sun deck or outbuilding closer to the property line than is allowed by the Zoning Bylaw, or to allow for additional signage on a piece of commercial property.
 Because the provisions of certain bylaws are being varied, a hearing must be held to allow both the applicant to make a case to Council and for other land owners and residents to speak to the application.